-Initially the few bible verses speaking of same sex activity remained in the background of Anthony's thinking, overshadowed by his profound sense of knowing he was loved and accepted by God totally.
-As the question came up so frequently “But what about the bible verses,” Anthony began to research the original languages of those passages as well the historical and cultural contexts.
-He began to see that everything was not as black and white as many had preached and he had believed himself.
-He discovered that there were many different interpretations and that not all well-educated scholars agreed with each other on these controversial passages.
+Initially, the few bible verses speaking of same sex activity remained in the background of Anthony's thinking, overshadowed by his profound sense of knowing he was loved and accepted by God totally.
+As the question came up so frequently “But what about the bible verses,” Anthony began researching the original languages of those passages as well the historical and cultural contexts.
+It became obvious that everything was not as black and white as many had preached, and he had believed himself.
+He discovered that there were many interpretations and that not all well-educated scholars agreed with each other on these controversial passages.

 After 12 months of hearing hundreds of stories, Anthony saw a clear pattern of the emotional, psychological and spiritual damage experienced by gays and lesbians who had either left or been thrown out of their churches.
 Thoughts of suicide and attempts to commit suicide were common.
-On the 3rd May 2005, Anthony summarised these in a five page letter to the National Executive of the Assemblies of God in Australia requesting a change in attitude and beliefs.
-(The entire letter is reproduced in the revised second edition of Anthony’s autobiography A Life of Unlearning – a journey to find the truth (2007).
+On the 3rd May 2005, Anthony summarised these in a five-page letter to the National Executive of the Assemblies of God in Australia requesting a change in attitude and beliefs.

-With the growing number of people from Pentecostal backgrounds contacting Anthony for help, he realized that there was a great need for these like-minded people to come together to share their stories and offer each other love and support.
-Therefore, in September 2005, Anthony co-founded Freedom 2 b[e].
-Initially Freedom 2 b[e] was a network of LGBT (lesbian, gay, bisexual, transgender) people from Pentecostal and Charismatic backgrounds, but this soon grew to include people from all Christian backgrounds.
-Over the next six years, Freedom 2 b[e] became the leading organisation of its kind in Australia.
+With the growing number of people from Pentecostal backgrounds contacting Anthony for help, he realised that there was a great need for these like-minded people to come together to share their stories and offer each other love and support.
+In September 2005, Anthony co-founded Freedom2b.
+Initially Freedom2b was a network of LGBT (lesbian, gay, bisexual, transgender) people from Pentecostal and Charismatic backgrounds, but this soon grew to include people from all Christian backgrounds.
+Over the next six years, Freedom2b became the leading organisation of its kind in Australia.

 The next year (2008) 100 ministers signed a statement that declared: As ministers of various churches and denominations we recognise that the churches we belong to, and the church in general, have not been places of welcome for gay, lesbian, bisexual and transgender (GLBT) people.
 Indeed the church has often been profoundly unloving toward the GLBT community.
 For these things we apologise, whatever the distinctive of our Christian position on human sexuality – to which we remain committed.
 We are deeply sorry and ask for the forgiveness of the GLBT community.
 We long that the church would be a place of welcome for all people and commit ourselves to pursuing this goal.

-Some of the 100 who signed the apology and over thirty who marched in the parade did so under the threat of denominational reprimand.
-The uniqueness of this event gained not only national attention but international media coverage and soon similar apologies where forthcoming in the USA and also the UK.
+Known as the 100 Revs, 100 who signed the apology.
+Some of the over thirty who marched in the Sydney Gay and Lesbian Mardi Gras parade did so under the threat of denominational reprimand.
+The uniqueness of this event gained not only national attention but international media coverage and soon similar apologies were forthcoming in the USA and also the UK.